Skip to product information

 Sir,

-I haven't had many opportunities to talk about science these past few months.
-We cannot yet appreciate the full importance of the principle from which the photophone was invented.
-I have read your government's latest reports regarding the metro commission and am waiting for official and private information on this matter.
+I have not had many opportunities to talk about science in recent months.
+We cannot yet fully appreciate the importance of the principle on which the photophone was invented.
+I have read the latest reports from your government regarding the subway commission and I am waiting for official and private information on this subject.

 I am sending a new work from the Rio Observatory.
-I had the opportunity to enjoy the view of the beautiful arc of Jupiter.
+I had the opportunity to enjoy the view of the beautiful Jupiter arch.

 Greetings to you and to all my acquaintances in France.